UWTMGIS/TGIS504_Wi21/lab-1b/Lab1b-instructions.md

 In this second part of lab 1, you will again practice making web maps that design for the unique affordances of mobile devices, this time incorporating the Turf JS library to do some basic spatial analysis in real time.

 I will first walk you through a tutorial that introduces one method of Turf JS--nearestPoint--to find the nearest hospital to any given library in the Tacoma Public Library System.
-Then, you will build a web map that uses another method--...--- to ...
+Then on your own, you will use another Turf method to add some additional functionality to your map.

 The first part of this lab is based on the tutorial [Analyze data with Turf.js and Mapbox GL JS](https://docs.mapbox.com/help/tutorials/analysis-with-turf/), with additions and modifications by myself.